Trippik/PfSense_Dashboard-Data_Collection_Server/README.md

 ## Network Requirements
 Container needs to be accessible to all remote PfSense instances, and needs an open UDP connection on port 514

+## Client Configuration
+In it's current state the syslog server is fully compatible with 2.5.x versions of PfSense, with only limited support for 2.4.x version of PfSense due to a hostname log bug in this software version (https://redmine.pfsense.org/issues/7020)
+### PfSense 2.5.x
+Within the System Log Settings (Status > System Logs > Settings) set the logging format to "SYSLOG RFC5424" and set the system to:
+  - Log packets matched from the default block rules
+  - Log packets matched from the default pass rules
+  - Log packets blocked by 'Block Bogon Networks' rules
+  - Log packets blocked by 'Block Private Networks' rules
+  - Web Server Log
+  - Log errors from the web server process
+Finally, configure remote logging with appropriate source addresses and syslog server addressing for your setup, and then set the "Remote Syslog Contents" to "Everything"
+## PfSense 2.4.x
+Due to a Syslog bug in this version of PfSense the hostname of the PfSense instance is not recorded in it's syslog entries, this means it is not possible to link a log entry with a specific 2.4.x PfSense instance, greatly limiting the monitoring capabilites for them within the system.
+However if you do wish to add these to the system, within the System Log Settings (Status > System Logs > Settings) set the system to:
+  - Log packets matched from the default block rules
+  - Log packets matched from the default pass rules
+  - Log packets blocked by 'Block Bogon Networks' rules
+  - Log packets blocked by 'Block Private Networks' rules
+  - Log errors from the web server process
+Finally, configure remote logging with appropriate source addresses and syslog server addressing for your setup, and then set the "Remote Syslog Contents" to "Everything"